What is pay-per-call service?

 You have multiple options for filing a complaint with the FCC:

 - By phone: 1-888-CALL-FCC (1-888-225-5322); TTY: 1-888-TELL-FCC (1-888-835-5322); ASL: 1-844-432-2275

 - By mail (please include your name, address, contact information and as much detail about your complaint as possible):

 Consumer Inquiries and Complaints Division

 The FCC can process your complaint about information service providers that are also telephone companies subject to its jurisdiction.
 Many information service providers, however, are not telephone companies.
-If you have a complaint about an information service provider that you know is not a telephone company, you can file it with the FTC.
+If you have a complaint about an information service provider that you know is not a telephone company, you can file a complaint with the FTC online